RhysLlThomas/INCORE-Phase-One/README.md

 The second step is to redistribute any remaining non-specific conditions to specific conditions.
 In this step, only `_gc` and `*_NEC` conditions are redistributed.
 This process works by first finding the proportion of conditions assigned as primary (written out to `maps/primary_condition_proportions.parquet`).
 These proportions are then applied to resdistribute the remaining non-specific conditions.
 The redistribution process always uses year-age-sex specific proportions.

 - For `*_NEC` conditions, redistribution is based on condition family-specific proportions.
 That is, `*_NEC` conditions can only be redistributed to conditions within the same family.
+  - If family-specific proportions are not available, then the same logic used to redistribute `_gc` is applied.
+This means that `*_NEC` conditions can sometimes map to non-family-specific conditions.
 - For `_gc`, resdistribution is across all possible conditions.
 That is, `_gc` can be redistributed to any condition.

 This script will write out a partitioned parquet dataset to the `data/02_cleaned_data` folder.
 As before, this data is long on condition, so it can be fairly large.